geozwaan/Erosion/README.md

 - p4est 2.2.0

+## Postprocessing

+Python files used for postprocessing (statistics and rearrangement of topography data) are found in /Python_model_postprocessing

 ## Paraview

 We used version 5.10 of Paraview for visualization and analysis of our models.
 The relevant Paraview states are provided in /Paraview_state_files